Sur cette page

 The following represent some of the common questions nurses ask the College about their roles and responsibilities during a pandemic.

 These answers are general in nature.
-For questions regarding specific practice standards and guidelines or specific situations, contact a College Practice Consultant at 416 928-0900 ext.
-6397 (toll-free in Ontario 1 800 387-5526).
+For questions regarding specific practice standards and guidelines, contact Practice Support.

 Also, refer to the College’s Preparing for an Influenza Pandemic practice guideline for more information.